Gastric Sleeve Insurance Coverage

 Gastric sleeve (sleeve gastrectomy) is quickly becoming an important option for many people who are considering weight loss surgery.
 As a result, many insurers now cover all or some of the costs associated with gastric sleeve surgery.
 The procedure can cost upwards of $10,000.

-Insurance coverage for gastric sleeve surgery varies by state and insurance provider.
+Insurance coverage varies by state and insurance provider.
 As it now stands, Aetna, Cigna, Emblem Health, HealthNet, Medica, Priority Health, Health Care Service Corp, certain Blue Cross-Blue Shield programs and United Healthcare all cover gastric sleeve surgery for individuals who meet certain criteria.

 Medicare, the U.S. government health plan for people 65 or older, does not currently cover the sleeve gastrectomy, but is reviewing the available data and may enact a policy change.
 Medicaid is the federal government’s health care plan for certain low-income individuals and families.
 This program is run by each state.
 As it stands, very few state Medicaid programs cover gastric sleeve surgery.

 Insurance coverage for gastric sleeve tends to be similar in scope to coverage of other bariatric surgeries.
 Insurers usually cover the anesthesia fee, hospital facility fee and the surgeon’s fee.
 Some insurers may pay the entire bill, but others only pay 80 percent of what is considered “usual and customary” for gastric sleeve surgery.
 “Usual” refers to the normal rate charged for the service by the provider rendering the treatment, and “customary” is defined as the usual rates of the provider’s competitors in that local area.
 The usual and customary rate differs for every situation and is determined by the insurance company.
 Some insurance companies or employers may also require a co-pay which can range from a small amount to up to $5,000.